twitham1/kjv-bible-lyric-files/README.md

 * one syllable for pause punctuation: , ; :
 * one syllable for blank line paragraph separator

-This yields a better timing than bytes, words or lines.
+Syllables yield a better timing than bytes, words or lines.

 # INSTALLATION

 Simply copy the DIR/*.lrc files to the location of matching *.mp3 files.
 Or, copy those matching *.mp3 to the given DIR here.
-AS/OF the given dates, these options worked for me, YMMV.
+AS/OF the given dates, these options worked for me, YMMV:

 <pre>
 DIR:	AS/